Aslam97/shadcn-minimal-tiptap/README.md

 ## Props

+The Minimal Tiptap Editor accepts **all the tiptap editor props**.
+And the following additional props:

 | Prop                     | Type                       | Default | Description                                 |
 | ------------------------ | -------------------------- | ------- | ------------------------------------------- |
 | `value`                  | string                     | -       | Initial editor content                      |